Summer Session Registration for Incoming Students

 Nature of Science, Technology, and Mathematics engages students to develop the scientific literacy necessary for them to become knowledgeable citizens of the modern world and understand the impact of science and technology on society.

-Days: Tuesdays and Thursdays
+Tuesdays and Thursdays (Online)

-Time: 4 - 7 p.m., Pacific Daylight Time
+4:00–7:00 p.m., Pacific Daylight Time

-CRN: 20024
+CRN: 20094

 The study of nutrients and their functions, recommended nutrient intakes, and dietary adequacy while focusing on how to apply this knowledge personally.
 Emphasis on nutritional roles in health status and chronic disease.
 Exploration of how behavior change plays a role in nutrition and a healthy lifestyle.